Africa must invest in development: Zuma

 While praising Nepad's achievements over the last 10 years, Zuma expressed concern about the lack of financial commitment from Africa's leaders for infrastructure development.

-He suggested strengthening public-private partnerships to aid projects.
+strengthening public-private partnerships to aid projects.

 "The involvement of the private sector is critical to achieving our infrastructure initiatives.
 We must embark upon mutually beneficial public-private partnerships in championing our projects."